+r organization has a rich heritage of providing prompt, professional emergency service to the town of Penfield for more than 55 years.
 The Penfield Volunteer Emergency Ambulance Service, Inc. was founded in 1966.
-Prior to our origination, people would need to call for an ambulance from the city of Rochester whenever one was needed in Penfield.
-After a number of serious calls where it took an ambulance over 30 minutes to arrive on scene, the Penfield Lions Club formed a committee to investigate the feasibility of a volunteer ambulance service for Penfield.
-The committee determined that it was feasible and raised $15,000 to purchase our first ambulance.
-The Penfield Ambulance responded to 160 calls during our first year in operation.
+Before our origination, people would need to call for an ambulance from the city of Rochester whenever an ambulance was needed in Penfield.
+After several serious calls where it took an ambulance over 30 minutes to arrive on the scene, the Penfield Lions Club formed a committee to investigate the feasibility of a volunteer ambulance service for Penfield.
+The committee determined it was feasible and raised $15,000 to purchase our first ambulance.
+Our first facility was in an old nursery on Whalen Road.

-In 1977, we began training Critical Care Technicians and the Lions Club came through again with the purchase of a station wagon to be used as our critical care unit, Medic 6.
-In 1977, our Critical Care Unit merged with the Southeast Quadrant to cover the towns of Penfield, Perinton, Pittsford and East Rochester.
+In 1977, we began training Critical Care Technicians, and the Lions Club came through again with the purchase of a station wagon to be used as our critical care unit, Medic 6.
+In 1977, our Critical Care Unit merged with the Southeast Quadrant to cover the towns of Penfield, Perinton, Pittsford, and East Rochester.

 In 2002, we outgrew the building.
 We demolished 85% of the structure and erected a new building that houses our current operation.

 In 2005, we made the big decision to start billing.

 In 2007, Penfield Ambulance transitioned from paper Patient Care Reports (PCR) to electronic patient reports.
 At this time, we also made the transition to hire leased staffing from Monroe Ambulance to supplement any shifts not covered by volunteers.

 In 2012, we hired our first Operations Manager, Dan Riordan (EMS Manager).
 Dan became the first EMS Manager to take over after having a volunteer DO since its inception in 1966.
 Towards the end of 2012, we first hired our own employees, ending the lease contract with Monroe Ambulance.